 - Should I develop my own Input Output Diagram?

-1. What are ITTO in the PMBOK® Guide Sixth Edition?
+1. What is ITTO in the PMBOK® Guide Sixth Edition?

 Each process of PMBOK® is designed to produce some output and for that, it applies tools & techniques on a set of inputs.
 Let’s begin with each component of ITTO one by one:

 - What are the Outputs in ITTO?
-Outputs are the result of transformation on selected inputs using application of Tools & Techniques.
-During meeting with your stakeholders, you take their opinion and produce the scope and requirement management plan and serve the output of developing scope management plan.
+Outputs are the result of transformation on selected inputs.
+It is the application of Tools & Techniques on inputs.
+Like, during a meeting with your stakeholders, you take their opinion.
+And, produce the scope and requirement management plan, which serve the output of developing a scope management plan.

 Below is the consolidated view of the Plan Scope Management Process: